nksmanya/Galactic-Defender/README.md

 ## 🎮 Game Overview

 The game starts with a brief intro sequence, setting the space-themed atmosphere before players dive into the action.
+We can use left and right arrow keys to move our spaceship and for shooting the enemies we should press the space bar.

 ### Intro Sequence
 ![Intro Sequence Screenshot](https://github.com/user-attachments/assets/7de958ce-f872-4305-870f-20dd3836b690)